Designation of Greater Farallones National Marine Sanctuary

 2015: The US Department of Commerce Gold Medal recognizes the NOAA team instrumental in securing the International Maritime Organization’s change in shipping lanes in and around four California marine sanctuaries to reduce the threat of ship strike mortality among threatened and endangered whales.

-2015: Staff receive Office of National Marine Sanctuary award for expanding the marine sanctuaries.
+2015: Staff receive Office of National Marine Sanctuaries award for expanding the marine sanctuaries.

 2015: Beach Watch volunteer Richard Matzinger wins the National Marine Sanctuary Foundation Award for Volunteer of the Year for computer design for data and volunteer management, and automating wildlife disturbance reporting.